-- Within the Settlement Boundary there is a presumption in favour of sustainable development that will apply to proposals for developments that respect the setting, form and character of the settlement of Selsey and which comply with the requirements of the other policies of the development plan. - Outside the Settlement Boundary development will not be permitted unless it is specifically and expressly supported by another policy of the development plan and complies with all other policy requirements of the development plan.
+Policy 003 Within the Settlement Boundary there is a presumption in favour of residential, employment, leisure and community development that will apply to proposals for developments that respect the setting, form and character of the settlement of Selsey and which comply with the requirements of the other policies of the development plan.
+Outside the Settlement Boundary development will not be permitted unless it is specifically and expressly supported by another policy of the development plan and complies with all other policy requirements of the development plan.